Asymptotic behaviour of the semidiscrete FE approximations to weakly damped wave equations with minimal smoothness on initial data: Some Generalizations

 \section{Some Generalizations}

-In the previous sections, we have discussed exponential decay estimates of a general linear weakly damped wave equation.
-We now present below the generalizations of our results to weakly damped wave equation with nonhomogeneous forcing function, space dependent damping coefficient, viscous damping and compensation and weakly damped beam equations.
+In this section, we discuss some generalizations of our results to weakly damped wave equation with non-homogeneous forcing function, space dependent damping coefficient, viscous damping and compensation and weakly damped beam equations.